solislemuslab/snaq-tutorial/lecture-notes/lecture3.md

 - starting topology in `nexus.QMC.tre`
 - table of concordance factors in `nexus.CFs.csv`

 We note that there is an alternative pipeline in which estimated gene trees are used as input directly for SNaQ.
-In this approach, we can estimate the gene trees with any method like [RAxML](https://github.com/amkozlov/raxml-ng) or [IQ-Tree](http://www.iqtree.org/), and it is described in the [PhyloNetworks wiki](https://github.com/crsl4/PhyloNetworks.jl/wiki/Gene-Trees:-RAxML).
+In this approach, we can estimate the gene trees with any method like [RAxML](https://github.com/amkozlov/raxml-ng) or [IQ-Tree](http://www.iqtree.org/), and it is described in the [PhyloUtilities website](https://juliaphylo.github.io/PhyloUtilities/notebooks/Gene-Trees-RAxML.html).

 ## Moving files out of the Docker container into local machine